Policy Gradient-Driven Noise Mask: Experiments

-For the ablation study, we determine the optimal hyperparameters for the upscale coefficient, kernel size, and stride through a systematic search.
+\textbf{Baselines, Ablation Study and Optimal Model} For the ablation study, we determine the optimal hyperparameters for the upscale coefficient, kernel size, and stride through a systematic search.
 In ablation study, we employ Resnet-10t as the backbone and the policy network due to its compact size and ease of optimization.
 These experiments provide a comprehensive understanding of the model's behavior under different settings and help identify the most suitable configuration for the given task.
-In an evaluation task, we use Resnet50 as backbone and Resnet-10t as policy network models.
+In the evaluation task, we use Resnet50 as backbone and Resnet-10t as policy network models.
 Two model are compared: a baseline model and one improved training with a Gradient Policy technique.
 The performance (macro) metrics considered included \textit{Precision}, \textit{Recall}, \textit{F1 Score}, \textit{AUROC}, and \textit{Balanced Accuracy}.

 \textbf{Case Analysis} We investigate the scenario where no upscaling is applied, and instead, pixel-level noise is directly introduced to the input. \textit{Baseline Performance:} Without any noise model applied, the performance metrics serve as a baseline. \textit{Different Noise Models:} The application of Gaussian and Uniform noise models, following fine-tuning, at 32x32 and 64x64 noise matrix. \textit{Pure Noise Conditions:} Under conditions simulating pure noise (noise matrix equal to image size, 224x224).